dotenv-org/dotenv-vault/README.md

 ## Works With

-Dotenv Vault works with the following integration partners and more.
+Works with any [dotenv library](https://dotenv.org/libraries?r=1) and integrates into most infrastructure (and growing).

 <table>
   <tbody>